Problem Package Format

 Glob patterns

 Glob patterns can be used to apply restrictions to a subset of submissions.
-It is also possible to use glob patterns to put restrictions on a subset of test cases, for example, when test groups are not used:
+It is also possible to use glob patterns to put restrictions on a subset of test cases and test groups, for example, when test groups are not used:

 time_limit_exceeded/solves_easy_cases.py: